PowerShellCrack/PSIntuneCertificateManager/README.md

 # Notes/Issues

-- Currently assignments are not working or ready.
-These will be coming shortly
+- Currently only group assignments are working.
+Policy Set assigning will be coming shortly
 - Any JSON that doesn't have the populated description with _Expires:_ will import

 # DISCLAIMER